tonymullen/ups-website/src/partials/s18nw/hw/ws1-description.html.md

 ## Submission

-Save the capture as `ws-lab1-<your_name>.pcapng` and upload your capture file to the [assignment's Moodle page](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=376060).
+Save the capture as `ws-lab1-<your_name>.pcapng` and upload your capture file to the [lab's Moodle page](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=444561).